core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Optional parameters: none

 Encoding considerations: Must be encoded as using a subset of the encoding allowed in {{!RFC8259}}.
-See RFC-AAAA for details.
 This simplifies implementation of very simple system and does not impose any significant limitations as all this data is meant for machine to machine communications and is not meant to be human readable.

 Security considerations: See {{seccons}} of RFC-AAAA.